bsdimp/freebsd-git-docs/mini-primer.md

 ```
 so that won't be covered in depth here.

 If you want to build a custom kernel, chapter 8.4 of the FreeBSD
-Handbook recommends to create a file MYKERNEL under sys/${ARCH}/conf
+Handbook recommends creating a file MYKERNEL under sys/${ARCH}/conf
 with your changes against GENERIC.
 To have MYKERNEL disregarded by
 git, it can be added to .git/info/exclude.

 ### Updating